mozilla-l10n/documentation/products/firefox_desktop/setup_searchplugins.md

 }
 ```

-To make sure you're not creating a broken JSON, you can test the final content with an online validator like [jsonlint](http://jsonlint.com/).
+To make sure you’re not creating a broken JSON, you can test the final content with an online validator like [jsonlint](http://jsonlint.com/).

 ### XML files
 Searchplugins are stored in [mozilla-central](https://hg.mozilla.org/mozilla-central/file/default/browser/locales/searchplugins) in `/browser/locales/searchplugins`.